 Compensation

 40.1 General Service Pay Range Assignments

+Except as provided in Section 40.3 and Section 40.4 below:

-A. Effective July 1, 2017, each classification represented by the Union will continue to be assigned to the same salary range of the “General Service Salary Schedule Effective July 1, 2016 through June 30, 2017” in effect July 1, 2016 through June 30, 2017.
-Effective July 1, 2017, each employee will continue to be assigned to the same range and step of the General Service Salary Schedule that he or she was assigned on June 30, 2017.
+A. Effective July 1, 2019, each classification within the jurisdiction of WFSE and employee(s) represented by WFSE will continue to be assigned to the same salary range and step of the General Service Salary Schedule that he or she was assigned on June 30, 2019.

-B. Effective July 1, 2017, the General Service Salary Schedule for Represented Employees effective July 1, 2017 through June 30, 2019 will remain in effect until June 30, 2019, as shown in Appendix A.
+B. Effective July 1, 2019, the General Service Salary Schedule for Represented Employees effective July 1, 2019 through June 30, 2021 will remain in effect until June 30, 2021, as shown in Appendix A.